mvidner/model-m/README.md

 ## Requirements

-networkx, numpy, matplotlib, seaborn, click, (graphviz)
+networkx, numpy, matplotlib, seaborn, click

 ## Warning
 now we are living in initial_experiments branch